urbit/docs/tutorials/hoon/egg-timer.md

 aliases = ["/docs/learn/hoon/hoon-tutorial/egg-timer/"]
 +++

-The Arvo operating system is divided up into modules called vanes.
+The bulk of the functionality of Arvo is divided up into kernel modules called vanes.
 Gall is the vane responsible for providing an API for building stateful applications in Urbit.
-Gall is a complex system that takes a lot of getting used to, so let's dip our toes in with a simple egg-timer app.
+Gall is a complex system that takes a lot of getting used to, so let's dip our toes in with a simple egg timer app.

 ```hoon